Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss

 \section{Conclusion}

-In this paper, we propose an unsupervised depth and ego-motion learning method from visible-thermal video by using multi-spectral consistency loss.
-The proposed learning method exploits the temperature and photometric consistency loss to generate a self-supervision signal for depth and pose networks.
-We propose an efficient thermal image representation strategy clipping-and-colorization that can provide sufficient supervision signal for the temperature consistency loss.
-Also, we propose forward warping based photometric consistency loss to give complementary effect by transferring knowledge of RGB image domain.
-The networks trained with the proposed learning method robustly estimate the reliable and accurate depth and pose results from monocular thermal video in both indoor and outdoor conditions regardless of illumination conditions.
-Our source code and the post-processed dataset available here\footnote{https://github.com/WookCheolShin/TSfmLearner}.
+In this paper, we propose a self-supervised learning method for single-view depth and multi-view pose estimation from a monocular thermal video.
+The proposed learning method exploits temperature and photometric consistency loss to generate a self-supervisory signal.
+The clipping-and-colorization strategy generates a sufficient self-supervisory signal from a thermal image, while preserving the temporal consistency.
+To transfer complementary knowledge, the photometric consistency loss can synthesize a visible image with a depth map and pose estimated from a heterogeneous coordinate system.
+Networks trained with the proposed method robustly estimate reliable and accurate depth and pose from monocular thermal video regardless of lighting conditions.
+Our source code and the post-processed dataset we used are available at \url{https://github.com/UkcheolShin/ThermalSfMLearner-MS}.